TosbackCgusBridge-Bot/CGUs-versions/Timeanddate/Privacy Policy.md

 5. Copyright
 6. Logo Use
 7. Support Us
+8. Ad Blockers
-8. Work Here
+9. Work Here
-9. Advertise
+10. Advertise
-10. Disclaimer
+11. Disclaimer

 Index

-You might also like 5 Fridays, Saturdays &.
-Sundays: Not 823 Years Apart
+You might also like 12 Months of the Year

-5 Fridays, 5 Saturdays, and 5 Sundays in the same month happens only every 823 years?
-This popular urban myth is precisely that: a myth. more
+Find out what months have to do with the Moon, why there are 12 months, and what the month names mean. more

 2016-2017 Cosmic Calendar

 List of cosmic events in 2016 and 2017 including supermoons, solar and lunar eclipses, meteor showers, solstices, and equinoxes. more

-12 Months of the Year

-Find out what months have to do with the Moon, why there are 12 months, and what the month names mean. more

-Magnetic Declination

-A compass needle doesn't point to the geographical North Pole but to magnetic north.
-Did you know that it usually doesn't point to the magnetic North Pole either? more
+What is a Common Year?

+A common year is a calendar year with 365 days and only 28 days in February. more

+Australiaâs Time Zones

+Australia has multiple time zones.
+Some of them are half-hour and quarter-hour time zones.
+Not all states and territories use Daylight Saving Time (DST). more

 Copyright © Time and Date AS 1995–2016.
 All rights reserved.